John Ioannidis

-John P. A. Ioannidis (/ˌiːəˈniːdɪs/ EE-ə-NEE-diss; Ιωάννης Ιωαννίδης, /el/; born August 21, 1965) is a Greek-American physician-scientist, writer and Stanford University professor who has made contributions to evidence-based medicine, epidemiology, and clinical research.
-Ioannidis studies scientific research itself – in other words, meta-research – primarily in clinical medicine and the social sciences.
+John P. A. Ioannidis (/ˌiːəˈniːdɪs/ EE-ə-NEE-diss; Ιωάννης Ιωαννίδης, /el/; born 21 August 1965) is a Greek-American physician-scientist, writer, and Stanford University professor who has made contributions to evidence-based medicine, epidemiology, and clinical research.
+Ioannidis studies scientific research itself (meta-research) primarily in clinical medicine and the social sciences.

-He has served on the editorial board of over twenty scientific journals including Journal of the American Medical Association (JAMA), Journal of the National Cancer Institute (JNCI) and The Lancet.
+He has served on the editorial board of over twenty scientific journals including Journal of the American Medical Association (JAMA), Journal of the National Cancer Institute (JNCI), and The Lancet.

 Ioannidis's 2005 essay "Why Most Published Research Findings Are False" was the most-accessed article in the history of Public Library of Science (PLOS) as of 2020, with more than three million views.

 Ioannidis was a prominent opponent of lockdowns during the COVID-19 pandemic, and he has been accused of promoting conspiracy theories about COVID-19 policies and public health and safety measures.

 Early life and education

 Born in New York City in 1965, Ioannidis was raised in Athens, Greece.
 He was valedictorian of his class at Athens College, graduating in 1984, and won a number of awards, including the National Award of the Greek Mathematical Society.
 He graduated in the top rank of his class at the University of Athens Medical School (1990), then attended Harvard University for his medical residency in internal medicine.
 He did a fellowship at Tufts University for infectious disease and received a PhD in biopathology at the University of Athens (1996).